Mobile-Services-BLR/mobile-services-workshop/1_Cloud_SDK_for_Android/Tutorial_3/README.md

         objectCell.setStatus("$ " + dataValue.toString(), 1);
     }
     ```
-    On Windows press Ctrl+F12 or on a Mac press command+F12 and type setupRecyclerView to move to the setupRecyclerView method.
+    On Windows press Ctrl+F12 or on a Mac press command+F12 and type recyclerView to move to the recyclerView method.
     After the if (recyclerView == null) line, paste the following code that adds a divider between product items.

     ```